ml-struct-bio/cryodrgn/README.md

 CryoDRGN expects image poses in a binary pickle format (`.pkl`).
 Use the `parse_pose_star` or `parse_pose_csparc` command to extract the poses from a `.star` file or a `.cs` file, respectively.

-Example usage:

-To parse image poses from a RELION starfile:
+Example usage to parse image poses from a RELION starfile:

     $ cryodrgn parse_pose_star particles.star -o pose.pkl -D 300

-To parse image poses from a cryoSPARC homogeneous refinement particles.cs file:
+Example usage to parse image poses from a cryoSPARC homogeneous refinement particles.cs file:

     $ cryodrgn parse_pose_csparc cryosparc_P27_J3_005_particles.cs -o pose.pkl -D 300